mbabynames search ✿

 Harlow Juliet

-Harlow ("noble and strong") with Juliet ("youthful").
+Harlow ("army hill") with Juliet ("youthful").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Bold contrast